Pine Island Farm

-Welcome to Pine Island Farmthe home of historicalMayham Pond located along the old rail bed of the Delaware and Eastern Railroad and the once South Gilboa train station in Gilboa, New York.
+Located in scenic Gilboa, New York, Pine Island Farm sits along the old rail bed of the Delaware & Eastern Railroad and the once South Gilboa train station.

-While the property has remained a farm throughout the years, in 2005 it was converted into 38 lots and Pine Island Farm Property Owners Association was born.
-The owners not only share in the area’s rich history but enjoy the splendor of nature in Pine Island and its 40 foot pine trees, with areas to fish, camp and picnic as well as the beauty of Mayham Pond that surrounds it.
+While the property has remained a farm throughout the years, in 2005 it was transformed into 38 lots and Pine Island Farm Property Owners Association was born.
+The owners not only share in the area’s rich history but enjoy the splendor of nature in Pine Island Farm.
+With majestic mountain views, rolling hills all about, Pine Island is nestled in place offering its 40 foot pine tree canopy, with areas to fish, camp and picnic as well as the beauty of Mayham Pond that surrounds it.